Encountering Evil: Night

 Key Questions

-• How do the passengers in the cattle car initially respond to Mrs. Schäcter?
-What impact do Mrs. Schäcter’s words and warnings have on the passengers in the car?
-Support your answer with two pieces of evidence from pages 24-25 of the text, and use the word "conflagration" in your response.
+• How do the passengers in the cattle car initially respond to Mrs. Schächter?
+What do their reactions reveal about them, their state of mind, and human nature more generally?
+Support your answer by quoting two pieces of evidence from pages 24–25 of the text.

-• How do the passengers react to Mrs. Schäcter as time progresses?
-What does their reaction reveal about them, and their state of mind?
-Support your answer with two pieces of evidence from page 26 of the text.
+• How do the passengers react to Mrs. Schächter as time progresses?
+What word choice does Wiesel use to show how their reactions have changed since their initial responses to her?
+Support your answer by quoting two pieces of evidence from pages 26–28 of the text.

 • On page 29, Wiesel writes, "The beloved objects that we had carried with us from place to place were now left behind in the wagon, and with them, finally, our illusions."
-Explain what he means by this line, providing evidence from today’s reading to support your answer.
+Why does Wiesel compare their "illusions" to the items left behind?
+How does this analogy impact the reader's understanding of the scene?

 Homework